 If you hire a company or individual without being able to verify their qualifications and capability, it might end up costing you more over time.
 If the tech doesn’t have the skills to properly service your particular AC equipment, you might end up needing a different, more experienced technician to repair their mistakes and it could cost you multiple Trip Charges.

-Myth 2: Working with a small business is better.
+Myth 2: Hiring a small business is better.

 Myth 3: It’s okay to use any type of refrigerant in your AC.

-Myth 4: You don’t need yearly air conditioning maintenance.
+Myth 4: You don’t need annual AC maintenance.

-Myth 5: Researching the contractor isn’t necessary.
+Myth 5: Finding out about the contractor isn’t necessary.

-Myth 8: Where the thermostat is installed doesn’t matter.
+Myth 8: It doesn’t matter where the thermostat is installed.